KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Experiments

 \subsubsection{Prediction Accuracy}

-We compare the performance of the KST-GCN with those of the baseline methods with a prediction horizon of 15 minutes.
-The results in Table \ref{tbl1} indicate that the results of the KST-GCN are better than those of the baseline methods in all five evaluation metrics, which proves that the KST-GCN is effective in capturing the knowledge structure and semantic information between roads and attributes.
+We compare the performance of the KST-GCNs with those of the baseline methods and backbones with a prediction horizon of 15 minutes.
+Table \ref{tbl1} shows that the KST-GCNs and their backbones all have better performances than the traditional methods like SVR and ARIMA and deep learning methods like GCN and GRU, the former cannot fit complex cases, while the latter only considers spatial or temporal dependencies alone.
+The KST-GCNs all outperform their backbones, with the KF-DCRNN and KF-T-GCN reducing the RMSE by 1.47\% and 0.63\% over the DCRNN and T-GCN, respectively, verifying that the semantic information between roads and attributes boosts the prediction.

-Table \ref{tbl1} shows that the KST-GCN, DCRNN, and GRU all have higher accuracy than the SVR and ARIMA with the KST-GCN reducing the RMSE by 10.12\% and 0.62\% over compared to the DCRNN and T-GCN, respectively, verifying that the knowledge structure between roads and attributes will help the KST-GCN improve the prediction results.
-Compared to the GCN, which captures spatial structures, the prediction error of the KST-GCN is lowered by 27.91\%, indicating that the co-occurrence relations between attributes impact the prediction.
-The KST-GCN reduced the prediction errors by 43.98\% and 40.27\% compared to those of the SVR and ARIMA, respectively, demonstrating that both the adjacency between roads and the knowledge structures between roads and attributes can directly or indirectly affect the traffic prediction results.